mohamedaalsayed/mohamedaalsayed/README.md

 ## 🚀 About Me

-- 🎓 Final-year CS student @ Egyptian E-Learning University
+- 🎓 A Computer Science graduate from the Egyptian E-Learning University.
-- 🛠 Hardcore self-learner
+- 🛠 Hardcore self-learner.
-- 🧪 Believer in science, code, and coffee-fueled breakthroughs

----

-## 💡 Mottos I Live By

-> **Make it run.
-Make it right.
-Make it fast.**

----

-## 🎨 Hobbies & Interests

-- 🤔 Having existential debates with my compiler
-- 🛠 Thinking deeply about how things really work

----

-## 😁 Fun Facts

-- 💾 My SSD is tiny, but my ambition isn't
-- 🕒 Once spent 4 hours debugging a semicolon — and called it "character development"
+- 🔥 Fueled by a strong passion for learning and building meaningful applications and solutions.
+- 🔎 Endlessly curious, I tinker with everything to learn how and why it works.
+- ✨ I believe great software is crafted, not just written — I care deeply about quality and never settle for less.

 ---